Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$

+It thus follows from these inequalities that there is a uniform bound on the genus of the embedded components, so we can restrict to a further subsequence so that the topological type of the embedded components is fixed.
+Now we invoke SFT compactness to obtain a convergent subsequence that converges as curves to a broken $J$-holomorphic curve.

 By additivity of the ECH index, all symplectization levels have ECH index 0.
 Note that a sequence of closed components cannot break, because the only $I=0$ curves in a symplectization are covers of $\RR$-invariant cylinders.
-Using additivity of the Fredholm index, in lieu of nonnegativity of the Fredholm index by Lemma~\ref{lem:coverFredholm}, the proof of \cite{HutchingsTaubes:gluing1}*{Lemma 7.19} concludes that there is in fact only one level (that is, there cannot exist symplectization levels of the broken curve consisting solely of nontrivially branched covers of $\RR$-invariant cylinders).
-Thus the limiting curve is unbroken.
+Using additivity of the Fredholm index in addition to nonnegativity of the Fredholm index by Lemma~\ref{lem:coverFredholm}, as in the proof of \cite{HutchingsTaubes:gluing1}*{Lemma 7.19}, we conclude that there is in fact only one level (that is, there cannot exist symplectization levels of the broken curve consisting solely of nontrivially branched covers of $\RR$-invariant cylinders).
+Thus, the limiting curve is unbroken.

 To complete the argument that $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ is a finite set, it remains to prove: 1) the aforementioned claim, and 2) that the limiting curve is isolated.

 As for (1), if there were infinitely many possible multiply covered components (of a current representing the class $A$) then there would be infinitely many special curves (the underlying components).
 A formal repeat of the previous paragraphs shows that an infinite subsequence of such embedded curves must converge to an unbroken Fredholm index 0 curve.
 So it suffices to prove that this limiting curve is isolated, which is also the goal of (2).